Stochastic Thermodynamics of Non-reciprocally Interacting Particles and Fields: Microscopic Description

 Importantly, $\varepsilon^{int}, s^b, s^{state}$ are properties of the lattice; therefore, a cumulative change in them due to multiple stochastic transitions depends only on the initial and final lattice states.
 This subsequently applies to $\varepsilon$ and $\varepsilon^{stoch}$.
 In comparison, $\Delta_{i}^{\vec{\mathcal{D}}\#} f^{nr}$ and $\Delta_{\gamma \gamma'}^\# f^{nr}$ are defined locally on the lattice.
 The stochastic transition entropy is defined as:

 \Cref{eq:entropy_production_transition_defination} quantifies the thermodynamic cost of each microscopic transition supported by the environment.
 We adhere to the convention \textit{`forces generate currents'} throughout this paper, where forces refer to the transition affinities, for instance, $\Delta \varepsilon, \Delta s^{state}, \Delta f^{nr}, \vec{f}_{i}^{sp}, f_{\gamma \gamma'}^{ch}$.
 Transition affinities are categorized into boundary (conservative) terms $(\Delta \varepsilon, \Delta s^{state})$ and bulk (non-conservative) terms $(\Delta f^{nr}, \vec{f}_{i}^{sp}, f_{\gamma \gamma'}^{ch})$, which correspond to relaxation and dissipative currents, respectively \cite{seifert_2012}.
 Considering a set of consecutive stochastic transitions over observation time $\tau$, the conservative and non-conservative total entropy production due to all transitions is $O(1)$ and $O(\tau)$, respectively.
 Importantly, the non-conservative forces fundamentally differ in their origin. $\Delta f^{nr}$ and $f_{\gamma \gamma'}^{ch}$ (or $\vec{f}_i^{sp}$) lie in the state-space and the transition-space, respectively.
-Moreover, $f_i^{nr}$ depends on the local particle occupancy, unlike $f_{\gamma \gamma'}^{ch}$ (or $\vec{f}_i^{sp}$), which are constants.
-Thus, the non-conservative driving due to the non-reciprocal interactions depends on the initial and final lattice states.
-The non-conservative driving due to non-reciprocal interactions is more dynamic in comparison to fixed enzymatic or self-propulsion driving forces.
+Moreover, $f_i^{nr}$ depends on the local particle occupancy, unlike $f_{\gamma \gamma'}^{ch}$ (or $\vec{f}_i^{sp}$), which are constants. { Thus, the non-conservative driving due to non-reciprocal interactions depends on the initial $\{N\}$ and final lattice configurations $\{N + \Delta_{\gamma \gamma'}^\# \}$ and $\{N + \Delta_{i}^{\vec{\mathcal{D}}\#} \}$, respectively, for reactive and diffusive transitions, since $f_i^{nr}$ depends on $\{ N \}$, as highlighted earlier in \cref{sec:microscopic_dynamics}.
+The non-conservative driving due to non-reciprocal interactions is more dynamic in comparison to fixed chemical or self-propulsion driving forces. }